jamesbmayr/wordsblockchain/README.md

 • When 3 words are built on yours, your word locks in as a block in the chain.

-• The game ends when a player completes the circle - locking in the word that started the chain.

-• All remaining words on the tree earn points too.
-The player with the most points wins!
+• The game ends after 5 minutes - the player with the most locked-in words wins!

 ## Words

-• What words qualify?
+What words qualify?
 Well, that's up to the players - but we recommend:

 • 1 syllable of overlapping sound

 • or 1 syllable of similar letters

+• including short multi-word phrases